-- 4 whole onions (peeled and cut into quarters)
+- 4 whole onions.
+Peel and cut into quarters

 - 5 spring onions.
 Remove the roots, and chop into 5 cm pieces.

-- 1 palm sized knob of peeled ginger sliced roughly.
+- 1 palm sized knob of ginger.
+Peel and slice roughly.

-- Taste the soup, and add a sprinkling of salt , soy sauce or chicken stock powder if required.
+- Taste the soup, and add a sprinkling of salt , soy sauce/tamari if required.